Atrial Fibrillation Treatment

-- Use heart-healthy eating practices such as the DASH eating plan, which reduces salt intake to help lower blood pressure.
+- Choose heart-healthy foods.
+Follow heart-healthy eating practices such as the DASH eating plan, which reduces salt intake to help lower blood pressure.

-Your doctor may consider treating your atrial fibrillation with medicines to slow your heart rate or to make your heart’s rhythm more even.
+Your healthcare provider may consider treating your atrial fibrillation with medicines that help prevent blood clots from forming and medicines that work by slowing your heart rate or by restoring your heart’s normal rhythm.

-- Beta blockers, such as metoprolol, carvedilol, and atenolol, help slow the rate at which the heart’s lower chambers pump blood throughout the body.
-Rate control is important because it allows the ventricles enough time to fill with blood completely.
+- Beta blockers help slow the rate at which the heart’s lower chambers pump blood throughout the body.
+Rate control is important because it gives the ventricles enough time to fill with blood completely.
 With this approach, the abnormal heart rhythm continues, but you may feel better and have fewer symptoms.
-Beta blockers are usually taken by mouth, but they may be delivered through a tube in an emergency.
+Beta blockers are usually taken by mouth.
 If the dose is too high, the heart may beat too slowly.
-These medicines can also make COPD and arrhythmia worse.
-Some people with low blood pressure cannot take beta blockers because they also lower blood pressure.
+People who have COPDa slow heart rate (bradycardia) or other types of arrhythmias should not take beta blockers because they can worsen those conditions.
+People with low blood pressure should not take beta blockers because they also lower blood pressure.

 Your provider may recommend treatments for an underlying cause or to reduce atrial fibrillation risk factors.
-They may prescribe medicines to treat overweight and obesity, an overactive thyroid, lower high blood pressure, manage high blood cholesterol, control or prevent diabetes, or help you quit smoking.
+They may prescribe medicines to treat overweight and obesity or an overactive thyroid, lower high blood pressure, manage high blood cholesterol, control or prevent diabetes, or help you quit smoking.

 Procedures or surgery

-- Plugging, closing, or cutting off the left atrial appendage prevents clots from forming in the area and causing a stroke if you cannot take blood thinners.
-Your doctor may do this at the same time as surgical ablation.
+- Plugging, closing, or cutting off the left atrial appendage (a small sac in the muscle wall of your left atrium) prevents clots from forming in the area and causing a stroke if you cannot take blood thinners.
+Your provider may do this at the same time as surgical ablation or cardiac surgery.
 It can be difficult to close off the appendage entirely, and any leaking contributes to ongoing clotting risk.